hashicorp/terraform/website/docs/providers/index.html.markdown

 The Terraform Registry is also the main home for provider documentation.
 When viewing a provider's page on the Terraform Registry, you can click the "Documentation" link in the header to browse its documentation.
-Provider documentation on the registry is versioned, and you can use the dropdown version menu in the header to switch which version's documentation you are viewing.
+Provider documentation in the registry is versioned, and you can use the dropdown version menu in the header to switch which version's documentation you are viewing.

 ## Lists of Terraform Providers